TM-design-art/data310/finalproject.md

 -Continuous Features:

-+ pH (It is a measure used in determining the acid-base balance of water & indicating.
++ pH (It is a measure used in determining the acid-base balance of water.
 The World Health Organization says that for most safe drinking water the pH values should range from 6.5 to 8.5.
 Generally, lower pH values are correlated with higher potential levels of corrosion.)

 + Hardness (It is the water's ability to precipitate soap and is usually a result of calcium and magnesium.
 Usually, the hardness for safe drinking water should not exceed 120 to 170 mg/L.)